 Another example could be “language,” discussing how it has evolved and changed over the course of history, how it allows you to look deeper into different cultures, and how learning different languages stretches the mind.
 A tip for expanding on these topics and achieving specificity is to select particular details of the topic that you find intriguing and explain why.

-For example, if you are passionate about cooking or baking, you could use specific details by explaining, in depth, the intricate attention and artistry necessary to make a dish or dessert.
+For example, if you’re passionate about cooking or baking, you could use specific details by explaining, in depth, the intricate attention and artistry necessary to make a dish or dessert.
 You can delve into why certain spices or garnishes are superior in different situations, how flavors blend well together and can be mixed creatively, or even the chemistry differences between steaming, searing, and grilling.

 The key to writing this essay is answering the question of why something captivates you instead of simply ending with “I love surfing.”
 A tip would be to play off your senses (for applicable topics), think about what you see, feel, smell, hear, and taste.

 This prompt, more than the others, poses a high risk but also a high-potential reward.
 Writing your own question allows you to demonstrate individuality and confidence.
-Here, you can craft an innovative essay that tackles a difficult or controversial topic (for example, whether to raise or lower taxes) or presents information with a unique format (such as a conversation with an historical figure).
+Here, you can craft an innovative essay that tackles a difficult topic (for example, whether to raise or lower taxes) or presents information with a unique format (such as a conversation with an historical figure).

-We encourage you to try something unconventional for this prompt, like comparing your personality to a Pollock or Picasso painting, using an extended philosophical metaphor to describe your four years of high school, or writing in a poetic style to display your love of poetry.
+We encourage you to try something unconventional for this prompt, like comparing your personality to a Picasso painting, using an extended philosophical metaphor to describe your four years of high school, or writing in a poetic style to display your love of poetry.
 If you are extremely passionate about a topic or an expert in a certain area, for example Renaissance technology or journalism during World War II, you can use this prompt to show your authority on a subject by discussing it at a high level.

 Be careful to frame the essay in a way that is accessible to the average reader while still incorporating quality evidence and content that would qualify you as an expert.
-As always, exercise caution in writing about controversial social or political topics, and always make sure to consider your audience and what they are looking for in a student.
+As always, exercise caution in writing about controversial social or political topics, and always make sure to consider your audience and what they’re looking for in a student.

 Sometimes an unconventional essay can capture Admissions Officers’ attention and move them in a profound way; other times, the concept can fly completely over their heads.
-Be sure to execute the essay clearly and justify your decision by hearing high-quality feedback from reliable sources.
+Be sure to execute the essay clearly and justify your decision by seeking high-quality feedback from reliable sources.
 As always, the essay should demonstrate something meaningful about you, whether it is your personality, thought process, or values.